-What’s more, your workplace is obliged to match any money you put into the pot.
+What’s more, your workplace is obliged to match any money you put into the pot up to a certain percentage.
 Therefore, if you’re investing £250 of your income per month, that’s already going to be doubled.

-Alternatively, if you run your own business or if you prefer not to enter into the workplace pension scheme, you could set up your own pension initiative at home.
+Alternatively, if you are self employed or if you prefer not to enter into your workplace pension scheme (or even as an addition to your workplace pension), you could set up your own personal pension scheme.

-Look at an IRA scheme.
-These will allow you to pay into a retirement lockbox that is tax-protected until you come to withdraw it at a later date.
-You won’t be getting the company cash matching, but you will have much more flexibility over where your money goes, and how it is used.
+This will allow you to pay into a retirement lockbox that is tax-protected until you come to withdraw it at a later date.
+You won’t be getting the company cash matching, but you will have much more flexibility over where your money goes, how much you choose to invest and how it is used.

 The more skills you have, the more money you could potentially be making.
 Have you got a few hours each week where you could be learning profitable skills?
 You could learn how to program, how to use illustration software, or how to speak a new language.

 Think about your current skill set and your current field of expertise.
 How could you expand your remit with additional skills?
 Investing time is the best possible route to take if you simply don’t have the money available.
 The more skills you have, the more opportunities will become available.
-You could expand your business, or you could take on new jobs and roles on the side.
+You could expand your business.
+Or you could start a side hustle or take on new freelance jobs from home to make extra income.